 A damp cloth can take care of a recent spill, but sometimes, other methods are needed to remove stains inside the microwave, especially since food buildup and spillover debris can lengthen cooking times and may even damage the oven.
 This guide will explain how to clean a microwave in just a few minutes using common household supplies.

-- This will help remove any built-up grime and stains.
+This will help remove any built-up grime and stains.
+Heating up the microwave performs double duty by disinfecting it as well.

-- Use an all purpose cleaner.
+Use an all purpose cleaner to clean the exterior.
 Prevent too much cleaner from entering the microwave oven’s vents by spraying cleaner onto the cloth rather than spraying directly onto the microwave's surface.

 Tip: You can also use an ammonia-free glass cleaner or diluted dish soap and a sponge for cleaning the microwave oven cabinet and exterior.